 Utica University’s innovative criminal justice major combines foundational skills development in investigation and evidence analysis with extensive hands-on learning both in the lab and out in the real world.
 The program is taught by seasoned veterans of law enforcement, corrections, and related professions with decades of practical experience, enabling students to gain a deeply nuanced understanding of criminal justice practices and methods through guided simulations, personalized mentorship, internships, and field experiences.

-All students conclude the program with a senior year internship experience, giving them the opportunity to apply and refine the skills they’ve developed at a public or private-sector agency.
-Internships sites include:
+All students conclude the program with a senior year internship experience, giving them the opportunity to apply and refine the skills they’ve developed at a public or private-sector organization.

 Fast Facts